Oh crap, it’s cold…

 Kirill (left) is twelve and loves Dynamo Kiev and Barcelona.
 He’ll be leaving school in four years time, and ultimately wants to study medicine.
 “I want to be the man who gives presents like these to other children.” he says.

 I then made friends with 14-year-old Gena (pronounced “gee-yana”).
 He’d opened his shoebox and found a set of juggling balls inside – and, it turns out, was quite a skilled juggler!
-“My big brother taught me,” he said, then proceeded to help me brush up on my crap juggling skills.
+“My big brother taught me,” he said, then proceeded to help me brush up on my nonexistent juggling skills.
 “It’s all in the hands.
 Put two of them in one hand and just start throwing – like this.”

 It’s kind of a cliché for people who travel a lot to say “Aw, people in poor countries; they don’t have much, but they’re so giving.”
 But it’s a cliché because it’s true… and I was about to get a reminder of that from Gena.
 After spending a few minutes trying unsuccessfully to get me to juggle properly, he handed me the balls and said they were his gift to me.
 He then disappeared for a few minutes and returned with a notebook.
 Since he’d already told me earlier that he liked writing poems, I reckoned that it was his poetry notebook and he wanted my autograph.
 Wrong – he was giving it to me as another gift!
-Part of me feels like I’m robbing the kid!
+Part of me felt like I was robbing the kid!

 After lunch, then set off for the second distribution of the day, in a village called Verhorechye (“the village on the end of the line”).
 This is one of many places in Eastern Europe that got left behind when Glasnost happened.
 In the days of the old regime, the village thrived.
 It was a huge tobacco growing area; it also produced lots of fruit and a thriving bee-keeping industry.
 All that went into steady decline from 1991 onwards. (“We were okay for about nine years after that, but now there’s nothing here.”)
 These days, the village’s only employer is a military storage centre.
 The mum in the last house we visit works there as a book keeper – but, she tells us, the word is that centre is set to close soon.